libbymiller/libbybot_eleven/server/README.md

 Replace the default server with the one in this in this github.

-Add a new directory 'libbybot', and add the html and javascript files into that directory.
+Add a new directory 'libbybot', and add the html and javascript files from this github repo directory into that directory.

-@@

 ## Run the server:

     nohup nodejs server.js > /dev/null 2>&1 &

+Longer term, you need to figure out how to do notifications.
+There's a place in [server.js](/../server/server.js) where you can send a dm tweet, for example.